ocaml/ocaml.org/data/tutorials/lg_04_labels.md

   x + y;;
 val plus : int -> int -> int = <fun>
 ```
-We can partially apply this, for example as `plus 2` which is "the
+We can partially apply this as `plus 2`, for example, which is "the
 function that adds 2 to things":

 ```ocaml